 The separation strategy is about setting yourself apart from the competition.

-Most likely, you will choose colored red apples because they are different and unique among the other apples in the photo.
-That way, you gain a small amount of insight into one of Harvard business professor Michael Porter’s generic strategies on how you use competitive advantage to give a leg up on competition.
-These include cost leadership strategies, focus strategies and differentiation strategies, the focus of today’s lesson.
+Most likely, you will choose colored red apples because they are different and unique from the other apples in the photo.
+That way, you gain a small amount of insight into one of Harvard business professor Michael Porter’s generic strategies on how you use the competitive advantage to give a leg up on the competition.
+These include cost leadership strategies, focus strategies, and differentiation strategies, the focus of today’s lesson.

 Extensive discrimination techniques

 A differentiation strategy employed by a brand or business is designed to set that brand or business apart.
 They create products that offer unique features that consumers want, creating products or services that make consumers look or feel different from competitors’ products.
 Wide discrimination is a strategy that is applied across an industry, appealing to a wide range of buyers.

 This is a strategy that works better for organizations than small ones.
 This is especially useful in a competitive industry or market.
 For example, it works well in the market with a wide range of consumer choices.
 In this market, there may be an opportunity to set different products from competitors.
 Brands can also try to introduce the next generation of products.

 Here are some benefits for companies using broad segmentation strategies:

 Ability to apply premium prices to different products or services regarded by consumers